QM/EFP calculations using BioEFP and FlexEFP

 Warning

 Defining the QM region is system-specific.
-The user needs to prepare a text file containing all atoms of the QM region as well as pairs of atoms defining the covalent boundaries between the QM and EFP regions!
+The user must prepare a text file containing all atoms of the QM region as well as pairs of atoms defining any covalent boundaries between the QM and EFP regions.

-Take a look at the example prepared for the 3rd BChl in FMO qm_defined.inp).
+An example file prepared for the third BChl in FMO is provided: qm_defined.txt.
 This file can be constructed by copying the corresponding lines from the .g96 file.
-The “QM_atoms” section of the file should contain all QM atoms (not including capping hydrogens for covalent QM-EFP boundaries).
+The QM_atoms section should contain all QM atoms, not including capping hydrogens for covalent QM-EFP boundaries.

 1QM_atoms